Millennials: 5 things you need to know for effective marketing

-- For the first time in modern era, most Millennials (18-34 years old) live with their parents.
-For 25 – 29 year old Americans, 34% have boomeranged back to living with their parents after attempting to live alone after college.
+- For the first time in the modern era, most Millennials (18-34 years old) live with their parents.
+For 25 – 29-year-old Americans, 34% have boomeranged back to living with their parents after attempting to live alone after college.
 And among those who rent, more than half spent more than a third of their income on rent.
 In contrast, in 2005 that applied only to 30% of renters.

 Instead of spending money on the incredibly up-to-date marketing campaign that involves emojis and selfies, go back to deals and bargains, and make them noticeable by Millennials.
 How do you do the latter?
 Through social media.
 90 percent of young adults use social media, and a third of millennials say social media is one of their preferred channels for communicating with businesses.

 Another thing about Millennials is that they prefer use over ownership.
 A 2014 report from The Intelligence Group showed that as much as 35% of responders would rather pay full price to access an item when they need it as opposed to owning it.
 This makes all kinds of renting business (e.g., Airbnb) incredibly popular.
 Although the reasons for this preference may have a deeper psychological meaning, it is simply cheaper to rent a dress than to buy one.

 Consider offering a flexible price for your product or allowing people to rent your product if they cannot yet (or don't want to) buy one.